gbmhunter/blog/content/pcb-design/component-packages/soic-component-package/_index.md

 The `SO-4` package is different to the `SOIC-4` package, even though these two different names refer to the same package at higher pin counts.

 ON Semiconductor uses the case code `751EP` for the `SOIC-4W` package[^bib-on-semiconductor-bridge-rectifier].

+## Common Uses

+* Linear regulators.
+* Drivers/buffers.
+* High-power MOSFETs (normally in a SOIC-8N, with one pin for the gate, and either 3 or 4 pins for the drain and source).

+## Similar To

+* [QFP](/pcb-design/component-packages/qfp-component-package/): Another SMD package used for ICs with gull-wing leads (QFP has leads on all four sides of the body).
+* [SOJ](/pcb-design/component-packages/soj-component-package/): Similar body sizes to SOIC, but with J-type leads instead of gull-wing leads.

 ## References